 Retail Sales YoY in Denmark is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Denmark to stand at 0.90 in 12 months time.
-In the long-term, the Denmark Retail Sales YoY is projected to trend around 0.80 percent in 2020, according to our econometric models.
+Looking forward, we estimate Retail Sales YoY in Denmark to stand at -3.20 in 12 months time.
+In the long-term, the Denmark Retail Sales YoY is projected to trend around 2.80 percent in 2022 and 1.10 percent in 2023, according to our econometric models.